YunranChen/VIonLDA/README.md

 # Tests

-Inside is .ipynb showing how to use this functions and reproduce the result in the report.
-Notice if you use parallel version.
-Make sure you $pip install ray.
-Sometimes ray cannot run in VM.
-Please restart the VM.
+Inside is .ipynb showing how to use this functions and reproduce the result on simulation data in the report.

 # Examples